 Ballistic testing finds the velocity at which a target would completely penetrate and partially penetrate a target using a controlled projectile, firing pattern and velocity.

 Once the material has been certified to meet military grade standards, the certification guarantees the ballistic limit and integrity of the material completely.

-This certification is the important difference between abrasion resistant steel and military grades of steel.
+This certification is an important difference between abrasion resistant steel and military grades of steel.
 It comes at a cost -- military grade steel is about twice the price of abrasion resistant material -- but guarantees the material's integrity during combat.